danielq1985/si_expansion_public/README.md

 # SI Expansion

-The process of finding where to expand a companies locations.
+The project is the process of finding the right location to expand to.

 ### Background

+The company I work with has been dominating the sprinkler service industry in Colorado Springs for the last 10 years.
+The 5-year plan is to expand to another location in a simalar market.
+With Colorado having 511 zip codes the question is, "Where do we go next?"